Last Updated: September 21, 2020

 Pressure side cleaners work by utilizing something called the Venturi effect, named after the Italian physicist who discovered it, Giovanni Battista Venturi (1746–1822).
 In fluid dynamics, the velocity of an incompressible fluid such as water has to increase when it passes through a choke point or constriction.
 In response, its static pressure must decrease in accordance with the principle of conservation of mechanical energy.

-When water flowing through a large tube suddenly enters a smaller tube, the speed of the water increases and its static pressure decreases in direct correlation.
+When water flows through a large tube suddenly enters a smaller tube, the speed of the water increases and its static pressure decreases in direct correlation.
 The water in the larger tube moves slower and has higher pressure, while the water in the smaller tube moves faster and has lower pressure.
 That pressure differential is what drives a pressure side pool cleaner.